Hespress: History

 Subsequently, the Guennouni brothers launched Hesport, a portal for sports news in Morocco.
 As of 2015, Hesport is the 19th-most visited website in the country, ranking third among the country's sports news websites.

+On 26 September 2023, Hespress was awarded for the best news platform in the Arab world, at the 21st Arab Media Forum (AMF) in Dubai.